-And it would be a mistake to assume that large dams – even if technically “renewable” – do not contribute to climate change.
-Although emissions from reservoirs are lower than from fossil fuel power plants, these estimates do not take into account the emissions from the production of cement and steel, and from the use of earth-moving machinery, in dam construction.
-More importantly, they do no factor in the changes in land use and the loss of forests.
-The extensive deforestation associated with dam construction – from clearing reservoir areas, from providing timber companies access to previously inaccessible forests, and from clearing 800-mile long swaths of forest for transmission corridors – is never factored into estimates of the climate impacts of dams.
+Comparisons of hydropower emissions to those of natural gas facilities do not take into account the emissions from the production of cement and steel, and from the use of earth-moving machinery, in dam construction.
+More importantly, they do not factor in the changes in land use and the loss of forests.
+The extensive deforestation associated with dam construction – clearing reservoir areas, providing timber companies access to previously inaccessible forests, and clearing 800-mile long swaths of forest for transmission corridors – is never factored into estimates of the climate impacts of dams.

 Global Forest Watch has identified that “over 80 percent of proposed and 90 percent of potential hydropower developments in Canada would occur in or within 5 kilometers of presently intact forest landscapes.”
 These intact forest landscapes serve a vital role in climate stability.
 North America’s boreal forest holds as much carbon as emissions from 26 years of burning fossil fuels at today’s global rate.
 Canada’s 1.4 billion acres of forest, containing the majority of the world’s peatland, must be protected, scientists warn, to avoid this dangerous release of greenhouse gasses.